-If you are looking for a nice mountain hike, try Echo Lake, just 33 miles (or 53 kilometers) west of Denver.
+If you are looking for a nice mountain hike, try Echo Lake, just 33 miles (53 kilometers) west of Denver.
 The lake—listed on the National Register of Historic Places—is located at the base of the Mount Evans Scenic Byway, the highest paved road in the U.S., which reaches 14,260 feet (4,346 meters) above sea level.
-Visitors will have great views of snowy peaks, along with opportunities for fishing and having a picnic or barbecue.
+Visitors will have great views of snowy peaks, along with opportunities for fishing and having a picnic or cookout.

-The 1926 Echo Lake Lodge houses a restaurant with buffalo chili and beloved pie, and a gift shop which sells handmade Native American jewelry, glassware, collectibles, and other items.
+The 1926 Echo Lake Lodge houses a restaurant with buffalo chili and beloved pie and a gift shop that sells handmade Native American jewelry, glassware, collectibles, and other items.

-Craft beer is big in Colorado, and the curious (age 21 and up) will enjoy a guided 2-3 hour walking tour dedicated to the alcoholic beverage.
-The tour takes place in the Historical Lower Downtown (LoDo) District and includes more than 10 beer samples, and fun city history and trivia.
+Craft beer is big in Colorado, and the curious (age 21 and up) will enjoy a guided walking tour of 2-3 hours dedicated to the alcoholic beverage.
+The tour takes place in the Historical Lower Downtown (LoDo) District and includes more than 10 beer samples and fun city history and trivia.
 Attendees will learn about the brewing process, stop by a popular brewpub that turned into a nationwide franchise, relax in the city's top craft beer bar, and visit a brewery founded by the governor.

-You can eat global cuisine at the gorgeous Boulder Dushanbe Teahouse, a popular attraction constructed in Dushanbe, Tajikistan, and sent a great distance to their sister city of Boulder, where the pieces were reassembled.
+You can eat global cuisine at the gorgeous Boulder Dushanbe Teahouse, a popular attraction that was constructed in Dushanbe, Tajikistan, and sent to its sister city of Boulder, where the pieces were reassembled.

 Denver is proud to have one of the most popular skate parks in the country, the Denver Skatepark in LoDo, which is open daily and has free admission.
 The large area has 60,000 square feet of concrete with bowls for boarders, bikers, and bladers of all skill levels.

 Coors Field baseball stadium opened in 1995 in the lower downtown/Ballpark Neighborhood.
-Serving as home base for the Colorado Rockies Major League Baseball team, the stadium seats over 50,000 fans.
+Serving as home base for the Colorado Rockies Major League Baseball team, the stadium holds more than 50,000 fans.
 Those in the first-base and right-field areas will catch great views of the Rocky Mountains.